Chance-Constrained Correlated Equilibria for Robust Noncooperative Coordination: Solution geometry and sensitivity analysis

-\Cref{thm:alpha_sensitivity} and \Cref{cor:alpha_infogain} show that the sensitivity of the optimal coordination cost with respect to $\alpha$ scales with the aggregate information gain across constraints.
-Increasing $\alpha$ enlarges the uncertainty margin in the incentive constraints, shrinking the feasible coordination region and thereby increasing the coordination cost.
+\Cref{prop:alpha_sensitivity} and \Cref{cor:alpha_infogain} provide a local fixed active-set characterization showing that the $\alpha$-sensitivity of the optimal coordination cost scales with aggregate information gain.
+Increasing $\alpha$ enlarges the recommendation-weighted uncertainty margins, shrinking the feasible coordination region and increasing coordination cost.
+As $\alpha \to 1$, the factor $1/\phi(q(\alpha))$ grows rapidly, indicating high sensitivity under conservative confidence levels.

-However, increasing $\alpha$ also reduces the probability of deviation.
-To capture this effect, let $C_{\text{dev}}$ denotes the expected system loss incurred when deviations occur.
-Consider an effective system cost
+\begin{remark} [Confidence-level tradeoff] Increasing $\alpha$ also reduces the probability of deviation.
+To provide intuition regarding this tradeoff, consider the simplified effective cost